idn-au/idnau.org/README.md

 ## Styling & Tailwind
 Styling can be done in two ways: global CSS changes and Tailwind classes.

+Global styles go in [`app/assets/css/style.css`](app/assets/css/style.css).

-See [Tailwind](https://tailwindcss.com/) docs for more info on how to use Tailwind.
+See the [Tailwind docs](https://tailwindcss.com/) for more info on how to use Tailwind.

-Variables to be used in Tailwind classes must be defined as CSS variables in `assets/css/tailwind.css`.
-For colours, define them in HSL values ***without*** the `hsl()` function.
+Variables to be used in Tailwind classes must be defined as CSS variables in [`app/assets/css/tailwind.css`](app/assets/css/tailwind.css).
+For colours, define them in HSL values without commas.
 You can also define dark mode-specific values inside the `.dark` class in that file.

-These variables should then be listed in `tailwind.config.js`.
-For colours, call the `hsl()` function here.

 ## Install & Run
 To install, ensure [pnpm](https://pnpm.io/) is installed, then run: